 The web tracking script is used to track a contact’s web page views in which the sequence of pages are pre-defined.
-This pre-defined sequence is known as a “web funnel.”
+This pre-defined sequence is known as a 'Web Funnel.'

 Shopping carts are only one type of web funnel.
 Another example of a web funnel would be a contact filling out a multi-page profile form for a financial investment company, or a membership form for an online social site.

 The Funnels tab lets you define a web funnel directly in this form.
-You can track additional funnels simply by clicking the [Add Funnel] and entering the additional details.Click to view larger image
+You can track additional funnels simply by clicking [Add Funnel] and entering the additional details.Click to view larger image

 - Name – Enter the name for your web funnel.
 The name of the funnel will be referenced when you create a segment based on Funnel activity.
 It will also be referenced in the Web Page Event workflow trigger.

 - Timeout – Enter an integer between 10 and 90 minutes.
-The timeout period is used to determine an “abandoned” funnel.
+The timeout period is used to determine an 'abandoned' funnel.

 - Start Page URL – Enter the URL of the web page that signifies the beginning of the web funnel.
-When a contact views this web page, the web tracking script will record the contact’s funnel session as having “started.”
+When a contact views this web page, the web tracking script will record the contact’s funnel session as having 'started.'

 - End Page URL – Enter the URL of the web page that signifies the completion of the web funnel.
-When a contact views this web page after starting a funnel session, the web tracking script will automatically update the contact’s funnel session as having been “completed.”
-If a contact’s web funnel session has started, but the contact has not viewed the End Page URL and no further site activity is detected after the Timeout period, then the contact’s web funnel session will be automatically changed to “Abandoned.”
+When a contact views this web page after starting a funnel session, the web tracking script will automatically update the contact’s funnel session as having been 'completed.'
+If a contact’s web funnel session has started, but the contact has not viewed the End Page URL and no further site activity is detected after the Timeout period, then the contact’s web funnel session will be automatically changed to 'Abandoned.'

-- Funnel Line Items – Pass items here as an array to the web tracking script that will be later on used for personalization within an email Content.
+- Funnel Line Items – Pass items here as an array to the web tracking script that will be used later for personalization within an email's content.
 In the example above, the shopping cart has stored the description, the URL to the product page, the URL to the product image, and a more descriptive definition to the product as separate arrays.

-- description – a short description of the product
+- description – A short description of the product.

-- page_url – the URL to the product page.
+- page_url – The URL to the product page.
 If using funnel tracking for a membership form, provide the URL of the page where the contact last left off.

-- image_url – the URL of the product image
+- image_url – The URL of the product image.

-- html – any additional HTML coding that will appear in the personalization.
+- html – Any additional HTML coding that will appear in the personalization.

 Web Funnel Status